 Sugar makes our dopamine levels rise, which in turn makes us want to consume even more.
 As your energy levels spike and fall, you may feel the need to eat even more sugar to help lift your mood again.
 And so it continues.
 Not only can this be bad for your body, but it can play havoc with your mind, rendering many unable to commit to tasks with their full mental capacity.

 Swap sugar for: sweet potato, dark chocolate, honey, fruit.

 It’s widely thought that consuming too much sugar can suppress the immune system, reducing white blood cells’ ability to attack rogue bacteria.
 Scientists have even reported witnessing this kind of effect just a few hours after consuming a sugary drink.
-It’s bad news for professionals, who may end up more susceptible to catching the dreaded office lurgy.
 And if there’s one thing you don’t want to be doing when you feel rubbish, it’s trying to concentrate on work.

 Swap sugar for: Manuka honey, garlic, blueberries, brazil nuts.